Solar is NOT dead. Long live solar

 The Arizona solar industry has had a big summer.
-Many people heard through the grapevine that Net Metering was going away and that they better act fast or miss out.
-With no clear source of information, deadlines that past with little news, and the confidentiality surrounding the new rate, many people don’t really understand what changed and what it means for homeowners interested in taking charge of their own energy.
+Many people heard through the grapevine that Net Metering was going away in Arizona and that they better act fast or miss out.
+With no clear source of information, deadlines that passed with little news, and the confidentiality surrounding the new rate, many people don’t really understand what changed with net metering and solar rates and what it means for homeowners interested in taking charge of their own energy by going solar.

 Net Metering made solar very straight-forward, but it couldn’t last forever.
 Net Metering didn’t provide much incentive to think about how you use power and how to match that to when you produce it.
 Continued indefinitely, Net Metering would have led to large disparities between when power is made and when it is needed on the grid, which could cause stability and price problems for everyone on the grid.
 New agreements are needed now that solar has begun to have a real presence on the grid.
 The change is incentivizing people to pay more attention to their own power usage habits and build systems to match their lifestyle.

 We can match your power production to your energy usage in many ways.
 For example, in Phoenix, since air conditioning is our biggest power consumer, everyone tends to use the most power late in the afternoons and late in the summer.
 By pointing your panels west, we can maximize their production at those times.